Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-03.md

 Properties and values are always separated by a colon.

+Property names in CSS are always kabob-case

 **And end with a semicolon!**

 <!-- > -->

-Values are often followed by a unit.
+There are variety of possible values some require a unit.

 - 0 - doesn't need a unit
 - Helevtica - Font Name
+  - "Times New Roman" - When a value contains spaces use the quotes
 - 14px - px = Pixels
 - #eee - hex color
 - 1fr - fr = fraction
-- 2em - em (based on font size)
+- 2em - em (same as the font size)
 - 4rem - root em (based on root font size)
 - 50% - fifty percent